mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 #### LANGUAGE & NAMING

 All Aslan (with the exception of a few lost colonies) share a common language and culture.
-However, this culture is highly complex and custom- bound and individual names and words can become rather unwieldy.
+However, this culture is highly complex and custom-bound and individual names and words can become rather unwieldy.

 The clan head of an independent clan (vassal to no other clan) is known simply by the clan's name; where differentiation is